jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

   (a) fixed fees or charges:
   (b) estimated fees or charges, or fees or charges based on estimated costs, paid before the performance of the function, duty, or power, followed by reconciliation and 1 or more further payments or refunds:
   (c) levies.
-(2) In the case of fees or charges described in subsection (1)﻿(b), all interest accruing from the fee or charge in the period after payment is retained by the EPA and applied to the costs that may be recovered under section 104.
+(2) Interest accruing from the fees, charges, and levies described in subsection (1) in the period after payment is retained by the EPA and applied to any 1 or more of the costs that may be—
+  (a) recovered under section 104:
+  (b) met under section 109(1)﻿(a) by the imposition of a levy.

 ### 107 Liability to pay costs constitutes debt due
 (1) Subsection (2) applies when—